binfnstats/VividR/README.md

 **Author**: Connor Smith, Samuel Mueller & Boris Guennewig

+Here we present a new methodology called Visualisation of Variable Importance Differences (VIVID), which introduces a new way of utilising feature stability through resampling.
+Notably our method identifies smaller groups of more stable features.
 The **VIVID** (Variability of Variable Importance Differences) package implements both a feature selection method and visualization for complex data.
 Similar to filter methods, we utilize feature rankings but then